World Dream Bank

 The World Dream Bank is a library of vivid dreams.
 It's an attempt to fill a gap in the Net.
 Most dreamsites are:

 The World Dream Bank challenges that sea of bad writing.
 To start, I went through 30 years of dream-journals and chose my own favorite dreams and dream-art.
-My biases: clear, coherent dreams full of humor, magic, color, sex, talking animals, sex with talking animals, flying, mystical revelations, wild politics (Green, feminist, queer-friendly).
+My biases: clear, coherent dreams full of humor, magic, color, sex, talking animals, sex with talking animals, flying, mystical revelations, wild politics (Green, feminist, queer-friendly) and general weirdness.
 I posted over 1000 such dreams as a seed.
 That seed grew.

 - how-to pages of tips on dreamwork.
 Earnest and dull.

 - blogs written for the dreamer alone, ranging from crudely written to cryptic.
-A different kind of dull.
+A second kind of dull.

 - huge, unedited, unreadable dream repositories.
 A third kind of dull!